Premo36/DML2.X/README v2.4.txt

 2)Tick the "Use alternative engine configuration file" in the alternative sourceport configuration file section.
 3)Add your configuration to the "PORT_CONFIG" folder inside the "FILE" folder next to "DML vX.X.exe" 3b)Add the alternative/s .ini o .cfg trough the "ADD" button.
-(don't add the one in the same folder of the engine as it is already loaded by default, instead make a copy of if somewhere else and add that copy).
+(don't add the one in the same folder of the engine as it's already loaded by default, instead make a copy of it somewhere else and add that copy).
 4)Select the one you want to use from the combobox.
 5)Hit "play".
-Now any settings will be read and saved in that ini/cfg.
+Now any settings will be read and saved in that ini/cfg file.
 If you want to use again the original just untick the box.

 -HOW TO REMOVE STUFF?
 1)Select the item you want to remove from the combobox